mm61-delwp/jfmp_prioritisation/README.md

 Updating JFMP prioritisation process for new Bushfire Risk Analysis Framework

+##

-## Spatial data preparation in ArcGIS
+### 1. Prepare spatial data preparation in ArcGIS

-### 1. Ensure required fields exist and are populated.
+   1. Ensure required fields exist and are populated.
 These fields are:
        * name        - name of the burn
        * treatment_  - coded id of the burn, including district and type
        * category    - type of burn
        * T_TYPE_FMS  - type of burn
        * jfmpyrpr    - proposed year/season of treatment (as single 4 digit numeric year)

       > Note: Capitalisation shouldn't matter (but I had better check this!)
       >
       > Note: The field for type of burn keeps changing.
 Pick one and update the WHERE statement in 2.3 below if required.

+   2. Export to new shapefile
+       * Ensure Output Coordinate System is set to GDA 1994 VICGRID94 (3111)

 ### 2. Convert the JFMP shapefiles to 180m grid data